 But this is a man who presides over a country where “At least 8 million Cameroonians live below the poverty line, with less than XAF931 per day” according to www.businessincameroon.com/governance/1212-8679-at-least-8-million-cameroonians-live-below-the-poverty-line-with-less-than-xaf931-per-day-ins

-I have argued elsewhere and maintain that how african politicians come to power – into government – speaks volumes about their mindset to power and how they intend to use it, and usually, ultimately, use it.
+Arguably, how African politicians come to power, that is, into government, speaks volumes about their mindset to power and therefore reflects greatly on how they intend to use it; and will, usually, ultimately use it.

-They use their political power and influence to primarily gain access to and control of national wealth.
-Once access and control of national wealth is secured, they work to privatise it, that is, personalise it.
-It becomes their personal wealth and it’s thus treated as such – for personal use and gains.
+They use their political power and influence primarily to gain access to and control of national wealth.
+Once access and control of national wealth is secured, they work to appropriate and privatise it, that is, personalise it.
+It becomes their personal wealth and property; and it’s thus treated as such – for personal use and gains.

 It is this mindset and subsequent privatisation [personalisation] of national wealth and its use as a power bargain – as the proverbial carrot and stick – to win over support, that is at the centre of political conflicts and instability in Africa, and therefore, the threat to Africa’s political peace and stability.

-This situation creates [the]need from those who, rightly so, feel denied and left out of access to collective national wealth and are, as a result, aggrieved, to fight them by any means necessary and within their possibility and thus inevitably result into political conflict and instability.
+This situation creates [the]need from those who, rightly so, feel not only denied access to collective national wealth and left out, but also systematically subjugated and dehumanised and are, as a result, aggrieved, to fight them by any means necessary and within their possibility.
+Thus, and inevitably, this usually results and breaks into political conflicts and instability.

-We do not need history lessons to know and understand that much of Africa’s political conflicts and instability are largely, if not squarely, caused by the desire [need] to acquire power and control and access to national wealth.
-Not the desire to do social good and improve general social life and welfare.
+We do not need history lessons to know and understand that much of Africa’s political conflicts and instability are largely, if not squarely, caused by the desire [need] and the fight to acquire power, to have and control access to national wealth.
+Not necessarily the desire to fight and redress the prevailing socioeconomic and political injustice; and to do social good and improve general social life and welfare.